mars0i/free/doc/level.md

 a product of theta with another function `h`, as in many Bogacz's examples.

+## Overview

+The state of a network consists of a sequence of three or more levels:
+A first (zeroth) and last level, and one or more inner levels.
+It's only the inner levels that should be updated according to central equations in Bogacz such as (53) and (54).
+The first level captures sensory input--i.e. it records the prediction error eps, which is calculated from sensory input phi at that level, along with a function theta h of the next level phi.  i.e. at this level, phi is simply provided by the system outside of the levels, and is not calculated from lower level prediction errors as in (53).
+The last level simply provides a phi, which is the mean of a prior distribution at that level.
+This phi typically never changes.
+(It's genetically or developmentally determined.)
+The other terms at this top level can be ignored.
+Note that Bogacz's examples typically use two inner levels;
+his representation captures what's called the first and last levels here using individual parameters such as `u` and `v_p`.

 ## Level dependencies

 * `phi` at level *n* depends on `eps` at level *n* - 1.